Argentine Army: "Annihilation decrees"

 In the aftermath, twelve soldiers and two policemen were killed and several wounded.
 The sophistication of the operation, and the getaway cars and safehouses they used to escape from the crash-landing site, suggest several hundred guerrillas and their supporters were involved.
-The Argentine security forces admitted to 43 army troops killed in action in Tucuman, although this figure does not take into account police and Gendarmerie troops, and the soldiers who died defending their barracks in Formosa province on 5 October 1975.
+The Argentine Armed Force and Police admitted to 84 army troops, policemen, Gendarmerie troops and supporting militia volunteers killed operating in Tucumán and surrounding provinces in northern Argentina between 1975 and 1977.
 By December 1975, the Argentine military could, with some justification claim that it was winning the 'Dirty War', but it was dismayed to find no evidence of overall victory.